DCalhas/RC_Project/README.md

 # Who made this?

-This project was developed by IST students David Calhas (80980) João Valente (81759).
+This project was developed by IST students David Calhas (80980) and João Valente (81759).